Columbia Center for Theatrical Arts: History

-Theatre Programs
+Theatre programs

 Conservatory

 The conservatory offers performing arts-based programs to the local community.
 These include different programs for children in primary and secondary school.
 The Young Columbians are a performing troupe created by CCTA.
 The conservatory has been the recipient of five grants from the National Endowment for the Arts.

-Outreach Programs
+Outreach programs

 The CCTA has a number of incentives such as fundraising, scholarships.
 The Labor of Love is an annual event that raises money for the AIDS Alliance of Howard County.
-Another project was the Labels Project in 1992 which was formed to educate young people on how to combat bias and prejudice by supporting individuality, celebrating diversity and teaching adolescents tactics for resisting peer pressure.

 CCTA's Outreach Programs are aimed to help make theatre arts available and accessible to local students in need.
 Partnerships now exist with Baltimore City Public School System and the Loyola University Maryland.
 CCTA performs the original play Ben Carson, M.D. to local youth.
 CCTA has a program for students with special needs at Glenelg High School, under the direction of Kassidy Sharp, and the Kennedy Krieger Institute of Baltimore.